 He worked for Trees for Life for over 11 years, where his many roles included leading over 80 residential conservation weeks in the Highlands, conducting surveys and training conservation leaders.

 Dan is an Associate Tutor for the Field Studies Council, an instructor for the Kamana Naturalist Training Programme, a guest instructor for the Aigas Ranger Training Scheme, and has staffed a range of Art of Mentoring and other courses with nature connection pioneer, Jon Young.
-He has assisted with large carnivore research as Volunteer Team Leader for Slovak Wildlife Society’s wolf and lynx tracking surveys.
+He has also assisted with large carnivore research as Volunteer Team Leader for Slovak Wildlife Society’s wolf and lynx tracking surveys.